AD11011/AI/README.md

 # What to do when you encounter racism in any form
 # Why do you need to do it

+What is 996?
+---

+for the whole community
+---

+misconduct terms
+---

 # Who are our allies
 All the organizations supporting us listed alphabetically
 - Asian American Student Association